Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Least-Squares.md

 The disadvantage of weighted least squares is that the theory behind this method is based on the assumption that exact weight sizes are known.
 However, when it comes to practice, it can be quite difficult to determine weights or estimates of error variances.
-Note that WOLS is neither the only nor the best method of addressing the issue of heteroscedasticity.
-The alternative methods include estimating heteroskedasticity-consistent standard errors, and other types of WOLS (e.g. iteratively reweighted least squares).
+Note that WLS is neither the only nor the best method of addressing the issue of heteroscedasticity.
+The alternative methods include estimating heteroskedasticity-consistent standard errors, and other types of WLS (e.g. iteratively reweighted least squares).

 ------------------------------------------------------------------------